Self help - questions and answers

-You will start your programme straight away on Monday 18th September 2017 with registration.
-It will be a very busy day across the University as all postgraduate students will have arrived ready to start their respective programmes.
+Registration takes place on 23 September 2019, and it will be a very busy day across the University as all postgraduate students will have arrived ready to start their respective programmes.
 Be prepared to find your way around the University campus and for occasional queues as you collect everything you need to start your course.

-The one year MSc programmes are intense, so you can expect to be in the University everyday attending tutorials, lectures, workshops and self-directed study from the first week.
-So please arrive with plenty of time to get to know the campus before Monday 18th September 2017.
-It is a very exciting week, a great start to your time at the School of Economics, Finance and Management; and we look forward to meeting you!
+The one-year MSc programmes are intense, so you can expect to be in the University everyday attending tutorials, lectures, workshops and self-directed study from the first week.
+So please arrive with plenty of time to get to know the campus before Monday 23 September 2019.
+It is a very exciting week, and we look forward to meeting you!

 How do I register with the School of Economics, Finance and Management?

-Please be prepared to attend the specific registration time slot for your MSc programme, which can be found on our school registration pages (yet to be updated for September 2017 entry).
+Please be prepared to attend the specific registration time slot for your MSc programme, which will be updated on the new postgraduates registration webpage soon.

 Where can I find further information for new postgraduates?

-You can find further information for new postgraduates on the Faculty of Social Sciences and Law web pages.
+You can find further information for new postgraduates on the new postgraduates web pages.